Mt. Olympus Water & Theme Park

 Mt.
 Olympus Water and Theme Park Resort is a theme park and water park resort complex in Wisconsin Dells, Wisconsin.
 The resort is themed after Ancient Greece, particularly its mythology and gods, and is named after the mountain in Greece where those gods were said to live.
 Mt.
-Olympus features an indoor and outdoor water park and amusement park rides, and the complex includes dozens of motel buildings that were acquired by the resort in addition to its purpose-built hotel.
+Olympus features an indoor and outdoor water park (home to America's first rotating waterslide, first wooden coaster with an inversion, and America's tallest waterslide) and amusement park rides, and the complex includes dozens of mom-and-pop motel buildings that were acquired by the resort in addition to its purpose-built hotel (Hotel Rome).

 History

 Beginnings

 Mt.
 Olympus was started by the Laskaris family.
 Demetrios “Jim” Laskaris was born in Katsaros, Greece and immigrated to the United States at the age of 13.
 He received a technical degree in Michigan, served for four years in the U.S. Navy, and then owned and operated several restaurants in Chicago.
 The family moved to Wisconsin Dells, where Jim and his wife Fotoula opened a hot dog stand in 1970, which they named “Big Chief”, after a statue purchased from a trade show.
 The hot dog stand was a commercial failure, and the Laskaris family was nearly forced to return to Chicago.
 At the last minute, they found $700 in savings inside a sock, which they invested in a three-wheeler dirt track.

 The family expanded on their property by building a 7-unit motel, and in 1975 they added a go-kart track, "Goofy Karts", along the Wisconsin Dells Parkway.
 Nick Laskaris, Jim and Fotoula's son, became the go-karts' chief mechanic at the age of 9.
 Between 1978 & 1982, the family's business ventures continued as they opened a campground, trailer court, and began running country-western and Native American ceremony shows.
 When the lease on the go-kart track ran out in 1980, “Goofy Karts” was abandoned and a new cloverleaf track was built next to the Big Chief hot dog stand.
 It was also at this location that Nick Laskaris started constructing his own go-karts a few years later.

 Nick Laskaris became involved in the design and engineering of the various go-kart tracks on the property, which included the only multi-level go-kart tracks in the world.
 Big Chief Go-Kart World, as it was then known, developed new techniques for elevated go-kart tracks, which have now become standard.
 The family purchased several acres along the Wisconsin Dells Parkway, commonly known as the "Strip", and continued the park's expansion.
 In 1995, the park added the first roller coaster in the Wisconsin Dells, Cyclops, and changed its name to Big Chief Karts & Coasters.
 Another roller coaster, Pegasus, was added the following year and Zeus opened in 1997.
 The park acquired Crazy King Ludwig's Adventure Park, which featured its own go-kart track, in 1999.
 This purchase brought Big Chief's to a total area of 107 acres.